Kowloon Hong Kong Travel Guide

 Light rain showers are common during this time.

 Shoulder Season (March-May): Fewer crowds compared to the high season, and prices often more reasonable for flights and hotels.
 Lush greenery appears due to spring rains.
 High humidity, fog, and occasional rain.
 Typhoon season can begin towards late May, bringing a risk of weather disruptions.
-Low Season (June-September): The most affordable prices for flights and hotels.
+Low Season (June-September): The most cheap prices for flights and hotels.
 Fewer tourists generally visit, a more relaxed experience at attractions.
 Many indoor activities remain available.
-Prepare for hot and very humid conditions.
+Prepare for hot and extremely humid conditions.
 A high risk of heavy rain and typhoons exists, which significantly delays travel plans plus nears some facilities.

 Typhoon season runs from May to November, with the most popular activity typically between July and September.